 As the vesicle gets bigger and bigger, by attracting more free fatty acids, it gets unstable, and starts to wobble and stretch like a figure-eight.
 Eventually, it pinches off in the middle, forming two smaller vesicles, with a random amount of RNA on each side!
 This proto-cell isn’t a very good replicator, since it only produces approximate copies of itself, and relies entirely on random molecular collisions to function.
 How can it further improve its functionality?

-There is one obvious way, involving additional types of ribozymes.
 There could be a second type of ribozyme inside the cell that creates nucleotides out of their constituent chemicals, and a third that creates fatty acids.
 That way, the cell doesn’t have to wait around for fatty acids and nucleotides to spontaneously form outside of itself and then collide with it; instead, it can manufacture its own components out of the raw materials that are much more abundant.

 From there, the complexity ceiling is basically infinite–as you’ve probably noticed, being a complex organism made of cells yourself.